What is a carbon handprint and how is it calculated?

 How is the carbon handprint calculated?

 The carbon handprint compares the climate impacts of two similar products or services.
-That is why the calculation of the carbon handprint requires information on the carbon footprint.
+That is why its calculation requires information on the carbon footprint.
 The carbon handprint is calculated as the difference between the carbon footprint of the determined baseline of the product or service and the carbon footprint of the product or service rendered.
 The carbon handprint refers to the difference between the lifecycle carbon footprints of the two options, measured in terms of carbon dioxide equivalents.

 Carbon handprint calculation formula